Contexter/Central-Sequence-Service/Docs/Iteration 7 - A Hands-on Tutorial_ Implementing SQLite Storage with Fluent in Vapor.md

 ---

 ## **Conclusion**
 This tutorial demonstrates:

-- How to persist sequences and versions in a SQLite database using Fluent.
+- Integrating Fluent and SQLite for persistence.
-- Compliance with the OpenAPI specification by including fields like `comment`.
+- Ensuring compliance with the OpenAPI specification by including fields like `comment`.
-- A scalable and clean approach for managing data.
+- Resolving Swift 6 warnings related to `Sendable` classes.
+- Setting up routes and ensuring a functional service.

 Your application now supports robust, persistent storage with SQLite!